 Either conversion is a significant investment due to the extensive modification to the chassis.
 These changes (which include modifications to the frame, fuel system, brake lines, and extensive bodywork) should be crash tested to meet all federal motor vehicle safety standards.
 Here is a link to a list of companies who have crash-tested their vehicles.
 A side-entry conversion is typically more expensive because the modifications are more extensive.
 The floor is lowered across the entire vehicle requiring significant modifications.

 Despite the higher cost, the side-entry conversion is more common than the rear-entry type.
 People choose this option because it offers many potential benefits not available with a rear entry.
-Side-entry access allows more flexibility for the user, and in most cases, increased freedom and self-reliance.
+Side-entry wheelchair vans offer more flexibility for the user, and in most cases, increased freedom and self-reliance.
 There are also more powered ramp options with side-entry access.

-Here are a few of the pros and cons that come with side-entry conversion:
+Here are a few of the pros and cons that come with a side-entry wheelchair van:

-- More Seating Options: Side-entry conversions offer more flexibility in terms of floor plan configurations.
+- More Seating Options: Side-entry wheelchair vans offer more flexibility in terms of floor plan configurations.
 Users can choose how they want the vehicle seating structured, allowing for increased customization.
 As such, a van can be set up to fit almost any purpose or lifestyle.

 - Front-Seating, Including Driving: Along with increased floor-plan flexibility, a side-entry conversion allows wheelchair access to the front of the vehicle.
 Easily removable front seats (driver & passenger) allow wheelchair users to ride in the front of the van without having to transfer to another seat, giving them the ability to drive the vehicle from their chair or sit next to the driver.

 - Easier Loading/Unloading: The side-entry conversion offers the room to maneuver the wheelchair around inside the vehicle.
 This allows the wheelchair user to enter and exit the vehicle facing forward.
-In a rear-entry wheelchair conversion, the user must exit backing up.
+In a rear-entry handicap van, the user must exit backing up.